Mapping Deep Corals in the U.S. South Atlantic to Conserve Vulnerable Fish Habitat and Ecosystems

 The next step for this project is to develop a predictive model for deep sea corals.
 We will also be supporting the needs of the South Atlantic Fishery Management Council as they review management measures designed to protect these fragile ecosystems.

-Related Regions of Study: Atlantic Ocean, Florida, Georgia, North Carolina, South Carolina
+Regions of Study: Atlantic Ocean, Atlantic Seaboard, Florida, Georgia, North Carolina, South Carolina

-Primary Contacts: Tim Battista, Chris Caldow, Dan Dorfman
+Primary Contacts: Dan Dorfman, Tim Battista, John Christensen

 Science for Coastal Ecosystem Management (Seafloor Mapping, Biogeographic Assessment, Coral)